Navid200/ScratchPad/docs/DatabaseCorruption.md

 ---

 #### **What should I do?**
 1- Enable "Missed reading alert", which by default is disabled.
-Then, you will get an alert if for any reason, you stop having readings.
+Then, you will get an alert if you stop having readings.

 2- Set up an automatic upload to the cloud.
 You can use Nightsocut or Tidepool for that.
 Then, your data will be safe regardless of what happens to your xDrip database.